 - Older adults are more susceptible to constipation, which occurs as a side effect of medications.
 This is primarily due to the decreased motility with aging.

 - Infants become highly susceptible to constipation if they are given poor-quality milk.

 - Constipation may also occur in people with a lack or imbalance of beneficial gut bacteria, a condition medically known as dysbacteriosis.

 - Pregnant women are at a high risk of constipation, primarily due to their high levels of progesterone.
 The use of certain medications by pregnant women can exacerbate this.

 Answered by Dr. Rajan Menghani, DO

-Antibiotics can have a wide variety of side effects, ranging from a skin rash, nausea, and upset stomach to worse issues such as hearing loss.
+Antibiotics can have a wide variety of side effects, ranging from skin rash, nausea, and upset stomach to serious issues such as hearing loss.